rbuck/dash-next-gen/README.md

 trends from inconsequential outliers.
 Or perhaps you want to test with a highly concurrent workload (another weakness of JUnit).

+Lastly, JUnit itself has no ability to be run in a distributed fashion.
+Proper testing of scale-out databases ought to include the use of scale-out test drivers.
+JUnit was not built for this.
+Dash on the other hand has been set up to be run in a distributed fashion.
+Using Logstash, Redis, ElasticSearch, and Kibana, one can correlate performance and system metrics for a distributed system under test and have results charted in real time, a capability demonstrated with this framework with several major financial services and telco companies.

 All in all, a decision was made to abandon JUnit as the basis for Dash.

 ## Dependencies